MatiasFAC/custom-webhook/back/README.md

 ## Usage

 The service is designed to receive structured events, validate authorization, and send messages to a previously configured list of users.
-It can be deployed in either development (dev) or production (prod) environments, adjusting its configuration based on the defined environment variables.
+It can be deployed in either development (dev) or production (prod) environments, adjusting its configuration based on the defined settings in the `config.json` file.

 ### Workflow